antoniogt/FILM/README.md

 ```

-Once the data is prepared, we can apply the FILM() functions to obtain (1) the values of the new UIC metric of each trained model, (2) the best model according to the UIC value that will be the least biased by the minority class proportion of the dataset, (3) the agreement and disagreement plots of the trained model metrics along the K-fold Cross Validation and (4) all the trained models on the original dataset in case we want them for other analyses.
+Once the data is prepared, we can apply the FILM() functions to obtain (1) the values of the new BAIC metric of each trained model, (2) the best model according to the BAIC value that will be the least biased by the minority class proportion of the dataset, (3) the agreement and disagreement plots of the trained model metrics along the K-fold Cross Validation and (4) all the trained models on the original dataset in case we want them for other analyses.
 To set the parameters of the FILM function it is recommended to ?FILM and get more information about them and their possible values.

 ``` r
 # Apply FILM function